CBaquero/delta-enabled-crdts/README.md

 Each datatype depicts some mutation methods and some access methods.
 Mutations will inflate the state in the join semi-lattice and also return a state with a delta mutation.
 The delta mutations are intended to be much smaller that the whole state and can be joined together or to full states to synchronize states.

-If the return of mutation methods is ignored, the datatypes behave as standard state based CRTDs.
+If the return of mutation methods is ignored, the datatypes behave as standard state based CRDTs.
 The use of deltas is strictly optional.

 Check the delta-tests.cc file to get a rough idea on how to use the datatypes.
 The code is still in a very early state and was not properly tested yet.